 Throughout this module you will explore often unexamined questions of intellectual leadership in change.
 You will consider how they might rigorously and reflectively conceive of socially positive change and transition from first principles of philosophical reflection.
 You will consider perspectives from historical interpretation, reflections on identity and power, as well as practical methods of change.

-Creating Knowledge for Change: Transdisciplinary Approaches
+Creating Knowledge for Change: Foundations of Transdisciplinary Research

 Transdisciplinarity is a way of creating new knowledge about the world we live in and how we bring about change.
 This approach sees beyond siloed disciplines and integrates academic and non-academic perspectives.